carpentries/instructor-training/_episodes/12-homework.md

     We will then do our best to answer all of those questions during the day.

 2. Prepare for the [live coding exercises]({{ page.root }}/14-live/).
     Pick any episode from an existing Software Carpentry, Data Carpentry, or Library Carpentry lesson.
-    If you need assistance chosing an episode, we recommending chose one of the episodes listed below as they are well suited to this exercise.
     Read through the episode carefully and prepare to teach 3 minutes-worth of the material using live coding in small groups.
     Your group members will comment on the delivery and content.

+    If you need assistance choosing an episode, here is a short list of episodes that are well suited to this exercise.
     *   Data Carpentry
         *   [Faceting and Clustering in OpenRefine](<{{ site.dc_site }}/OpenRefine-ecology-lesson/01-working-with-openrefine>)
         *   [Basic Queries in SQL](<{{ site.dc_site }}/sql-ecology-lesson/01-sql-basic-queries/>)